12 Winning eCommerce Strategies For Increasing Your Sales in 2024

 80% of the customers are more likely to purchase from a brand that provides personalized experiences.

-Like in a store, where the sales person knows what a customer is looking at and how interested they are, brands should provide similar customized services online.
+Just like in a store, brands should provide similar customized services online.

-This can be done by offering your promotions, offers, and interactions according to:
+You can achieve this by tailoring your promotions, offers, and interactions based on:

 • What page your visitor is on